ccodwg/Covid19CanadaArchive/README.md

 ## Recommended citation

 COVID-19 Canada Open Data Working Group.
 Canadian COVID-19 Data Archive. https://github.com/ccodwg/Covid19CanadaArchive.
 (Access date).

-## Data catalogue

-A searchable catalogue of datasets, sorted by province/territory (and city/organization, if applicable), is available in the [Data Explorer](https://ccodwg.github.io/Covid19CanadaArchive-data-explorer/).
-Note that the Data Explorer has its own [GitHub repository](https://github.com/ccodwg/Covid19CanadaArchive-data-explorer) for feature requests and bug reports.

-Full details for each dataset, including any notes pertaining to them, are given in [`datasets.json`](https://github.com/ccodwg/Covid19CanadaArchive/blob/master/datasets.json).

-A note about data from Quebec: when both French and English data files are available, French files should generally be considered definitive (and in many cases, these files have been captured in the archive for a longer duration).
-The English versions of files available in both languages have "-en" appended to their directory names.

 ## Notes about the data archive